shingonati0n/xivomega/README.md

 This program creates 2 virtual network adapters to allow the container to communicate with the internet - By default, this happens on the program:

- - 2 IPVlan adapters are created using wlan0 (Wifi Adapter) as parent
+ - 2 IPVlan adapters are created using whatever device is connected.
+Ethernet has the priority.
- - Each got assigned the last 2 IP addresses from the network the Deck is connected in
+ - Each got assigned 2 random available IPs from the subnetwork your machine is running.

  If you need to customize the IP addresses - you can do so from the config.ini file inside the /xivomega folder - just change the values from default - to the desired IP addresses - make sure both are part of the same subnet you are connected in.